 —Amelia Dunlop, chief experience officer, Deloitte Digital124

 Health care stakeholders should also couple data and analytics infrastructure investments with a modern data governance model.
 A modern model allows for role-based (and, specifically, data scientist) access to de-identified datasets for testing in sandbox environments.
-Governance should cover data, insights, and algorithms.
+Governance should cover data, insights and algorithms.

-Organizations should consider how to earn the trust and partnership of consumers, especially considering the amount of sensitive health data being generated around patients and the bioethics of health data.
+Organisations should consider how to earn the trust and partnership of consumers, especially considering the amount of sensitive health data being generated around patients and the bioethics of health data.

 Strategic business partnerships

 Technology ecosystems help drive decision-making, but players come and go.
-When designing and building solutions over the long term, health care and life science organizations should be able to adapt to unanticipated changes.
+When designing and building solutions over the long term, health care and life science organisations should be able to adapt to unanticipated changes.
 New sources of data and platforms should be plug-and-play and foster interoperability.

 Researchers can help identify promising technologies and develop new methods for applying research findings to health problems.
 Their breadth and depth of research may help determine the likely success of approaches.
 Researchers are also training the next generation of talent and can be a great resource for acquiring new talent.